SSIS Slowly Changing Dimension Type 1

 SSIS Slowly Changing Dimension Type 1 - 17

 Click OK to finish our SSIS Slowly Changing Dimension Type 1 package design.
-Let us run the package
+Let us run the package.

 SSIS Slowly Changing Dimension Type 1 - 18

 From the above screenshot, you can see that two rows are coming from the OLE DB Source.
-One row inserted, and the other row is updated.
+One row is inserted, and the other row is updated.

 Let’s open the SQL Server Management Studio and check the results.
-If you observe the below records, our package added New record of Employee Alternative key 253022870.
+If you observe the below records, our package added a New record of Employee Alternative key 253022870.
 And we have also updated the department name of Employee Alternative key 253022876.

 SCD Type 1 Output